Guide

 • Multi-tool or camp knife

-• Fire starter (where campfires are permitted)
+• Fire starter (check if campfires are permitted before you rely on this)

 • Sunscreen and SPF lip balm